-We are a clinical stage biopharmaceutical company with a limited operating history.
+We are a clinical-stage biopharmaceutical company with a limited operating history.

 We are a clinical-stage biopharmaceutical company with a limited operating history focused on pioneering a novel disease-modifying therapeutic approach to treat AD.
-We were incorporated in 1996 and were party to an exclusive license and research collaboration with Merck in 2003.
+We were incorporated in 1996 and were party to an exclusive license and research collaboration with Merck & Co., Inc., or Merck, in 2003.
 Although we acquired the exclusive rights to ACU193 from Merck in 2011, following Merck's strategic decision to focus its AD development efforts on a different product candidate, we did not recommence meaningful operations until we completed our first institutional fundraising in 2018.
 As a result, we have a very limited operating history, which may make it difficult to evaluate the success of our business to date and assess our future viability.
 Drug development is a highly uncertain undertaking and involves a substantial degree of risk.
 We received clearance of our Investigational New Drug application, or IND, for our sole product candidate, ACU193, and initiated our Phase 1 clinical trial in the second quarter of 2021.
-In October 2021, we announced the initial dosing of the first patient in the INTERCEPT-AD trial and subsequently successfully cleared its sentinel safety review.
-Clinical trial site activation and patient recruitment and enrollment is ongoing.
-We have experienced delays in clinical site activation and patient enrollment in INTERCEPT-AD, which we believe is a result of the ongoing COVID-19 pandemic, which may delay the expected timeline of INTERCEPT-AD.
-We believe that early in the third quarter of 2021, the Delta variant of COVID-19, in particular, negatively impacted our ability to activate clinical trial sites as planned as a result of trial sites, especially in certain geographies within the United States that have been experiencing relatively higher rates of COVID-19, requiring more time to implement site activation requirements and enrollment efforts being impeded by lower-than-expected willingness of potential patients to visit active sites for screening.
 To date, we have not completed a clinical trial, initiated a pivotal trial, obtained marketing approval for any product candidate, manufactured a commercial scale product candidate, arranged for a third party to do so on our behalf or conducted sales or marketing activities necessary for successful product candidate commercialization.
 Our short operating history makes any assessment of our future success and viability subject to significant uncertainty.
 We will likely encounter risks and difficulties frequently experienced by early-stage biopharmaceutical companies in rapidly evolving fields, and we have not yet demonstrated an ability to overcome such risks and difficulties successfully.
 If we do not address these risks and difficulties successfully, our business will suffer.